mighty-gerbils/gerbil/doc/guide/intro.md

 All the usual Scheme macros are available, with common syntactic forms described later in the guide.

-### Structs and Classes
+### Objective Gerbil

-Gerbil supports Object-oriented programming with structs and classes.
+Gerbil supports Object-oriented programming with structs, classes, and interfaces.
 Structs are index-based types with single inheritance, while classes are slot-based types with multiple inheritance.
+Interfaces are akin to type-classses, and they pack an object with its method implementatio for safe and efficient method calls.

 #### Structs